thirdweb-dev/typescript-sdk/docs/sdk.signaturedrop.totalsupply.md

 ## SignatureDrop.totalSupply() method

-Get the number of NFTs minted
+Get the total count NFTs in this drop contract, both claimed and unclaimed

 <b>Signature:</b>